Nensh35/multi-cycle-RISC-V32I-processor/README.md

 IEX.v (Instruction Execute Unit): The execution wrapper.
 It receives data from the Register File and immediate values, routing them appropriately to the ALU.
 It also houses the dedicated adder for calculating relative branch targets.

 ALU.v (Arithmetic Logic Unit): The mathematical core.
-Utilizes a 4-bit select line to perform all required RV32I computations. .
+Utilizes a 4-bit select line to perform all required RV32I computations.

 Data_Memory.v / DM.v (Data RAM): Byte-addressable read/write memory.
 It utilizes ternary operators and bit-slicing to output proper word, halfword, and byte lengths, applying zeros or sign-bits depending on the specific load instruction.

 tb.v (Testbench): Contains bare-metal machine code arrays injected into Instruction Memory to verify mathematical loops (e.g., Factorial calculation).

-simulation tool used is icarus verilog & GTK wave

-FPGA  board used is Boolean board of realdigital and  tool for implementation is Vivado
+constraints.xdc: Pin mapping and timing constraints for the RealDigital Boolean FPGA board, including the 100MHz master clock definition used by Vivado for timing closure.

+🛠️ Tools Used

+- Simulation: Icarus Verilog & GTKWave
+- FPGA Implementation: Xilinx Vivado
+- FPGA Board: RealDigital Boolean Board (AMD)